STUDENT SERVICES RESIDENT APPLICATIONS FOR 2020/21 ARE NOW OPEN (FOR AN AUTUMN 2020 START).

 Am I eligible?

-Applicants must in September 2019 be registered at UEA either as full-time students or if part-time be registered on a degree programme (Undergraduate, Master's, or Research) for at least 50% of full-time.
-Registration-only students are not normally eligible except in exceptional circumstances and Executive Officers of the Students' Union are not eligible.
+Applicants must in September 2020 be registered at UEA either as full-time students or if part-time, on a degree programme (Undergraduate, Master's, or Research) for at least 50% of full-time.
+Applications from registration-only research students, and MBBS students who will be entering the fifth year in September 2020, will not be accepted unless you have previously been an SSR.
+Executive Officers of the UEA Student Union are not eligible for appointment.

 I am an International Student on a Tier 4 visa, can I apply?